cesarvr/cesarvr.github.io/_posts/2018-05-22-create-containers.markdown

     2 root       0:00 ps
 ```

-If we pay close attention we see that this process tree looks unique to our context, this is because now we are noticing the full effect off having assigned to our child process a new process tree as we did above by using the flag ``` CLONE_NEWPID ```.
+If we pay close attention we see that this process tree looks unique to our context.
+This is because now we are noticing the full effect off having assigned to our child process a new process tree as we did above by using the flag ``` CLONE_NEWPID ```.

 ##### Control Groups